ome/ome-contributing/docs/github-pages.rst

 Once this `ghpages.yml` is pushed to the specified `main` or `master` branch of your repo, you can check the `Actions` tab of the repository, e.g. https://github.com/ome/ome2024-ngff-challenge/actions to see if the action ran and was successful.
-If so, you can check the output that was pushed to the `gh-pages` branch, including the presence of
+If so, you can check the output that was pushed to the `gh-pages` branch, including the presence of a top-level `.nojekyll` file if needed.

 GitHub Pages
 ------------